Igniting a National Conversation

-Mayors and CEOs for U.S. Housing Investment aims to ignite a national conversation that reminds the nation that housing is pro-family, pro-jobs and pro-investment.
+Mayors and CEOs for U.S. Housing Investment is igniting a national conversation that reminds the nation that housing is pro-family, pro-jobs and pro-investment.

 We need the federal government, businesses, and local governments to collaborate in new ways to ensure that federal housing and homeless assistance resources are sustained.

-The Mayors and CEOs for U.S. Housing Investment aim to bring the private sector to the table as powerful partners that understand how investing in our communities leads to economic growth, a stronger workforce, and stronger cities.
+The Mayors and CEOs for U.S. Housing Investment are bringing the private sector to the table as powerful partners that understand how investing in our communities leads to economic growth, a stronger workforce, and stronger cities.

-Our coalition of Mayors and CEOs aims to sustain advocacy to influence major policy and funding reforms for housing and homeless programs at the federal level.
+Our coalition is advocating to influence major policy and funding reforms for housing and homeless programs at the federal level.

 Help us help your community